atlregional/atltransit.org/pages/guide/biking.md

 ## Biking/transit connections

 The Atlanta region is ideal to combine biking and transit.
 If you've ever biked around Atlanta, you've noticed the hilly landscape.
-What better way to conquer those hills than with the aid of a bus or train?!
+Let transit help you conquer those hills.

 ### Bike Facility and Transit Station Map